GaborFicsor/steezy-spatula/README.md

 </details>

-The second table on the profile page displays all the recipes that the user has saved.
-Each row in the table provides information about the recipe's name, its author, and a button to remove the recipe from the list.
-By clicking on the recipe's name, the user can access the detailed recipe page and view its ingredients and instructions(method).
-Users can add recipes to this list by clicking the 'save' button on any recipe page, and it takes just one click to remove them as well.
-If the user has not yet saved any recipes, a message is displayed on the table saying, 'Any recipe you fancy will be saved here for You' The word 'recipe' is a hyperlink to the recipes page.
+The second table holds entries that have been saved by the user.
+Three table columns hold information about the recipe's name, which is also a hyperlink to the corresponding recipe's detailed page, the recipe's author, and a button to 'unsave' or 'delete' recipes from this list.
+Any recipe on the website can be saved, and it only takes one click to add them to this list.
+If, however, the user has not saved any recipes yet, instead of a table a text is present, saying 'Any recipe you fancy will be saved here for You', the word 'recipe' serves as a hyperlink to the recipes page.

 <details>
   <summary>image of logo</summary>